-- In the Share window, check the box to share with your organization.
+- In the Share window, under Choose who can view this map, check the box to share with your organization.
 Click Update Sharing when prompted.

-- In the Link to this map section, select Presentation and copy the short URL, which you can email to your supervisors.
+- In the Link to this map section, choose Presentation and copy the short URL, which you can email to your supervisors.

 Alternatively, users can access your presentation from the map.
 In the About pane, click More Details.
 On the map's item details page, click Open Presentation.